Healthdirect Free Australian health advice you can count on.

 Treatment in any hospital using private health insurance

-If you use private health insurance to be treated in either a public hospital or a private hospital or clinic, you will be charged by the ophthalmologist and by the hospital.
-You might also be charged for pathology tests, x-rays and other forms of imaging, and by other doctors you see, such as an anaesthetist.
-Your private health insurance will cover some of these costs.
+If you use private health insurance for treatment in either a public hospital or a private hospital or clinic, you will be charged by the ophthalmologist and by the hospital.
+You might also be charged for diagnostic testing, such as pathology tests, x-rays and other forms of imaging (such as an MRI, PET or CT scan), and by other doctors who provide you care, such as an anaesthetist.
+If you have private health insurance, it may cover some of these costs.

 Asking about costs

-Before you go to your first appointment, ask your ophthalmologist or their staff about the costs.
+Before you go for the first time, ask the ophthalmologist or their staff about the costs.
 You can also ask what Medicare will cover.

 If you plan to use private health insurance, you can also contact your health fund.

-If the costs are too high, your options are:
+If the costs are too high, you can:

-• to ask the ophthalmologist or their staff about a reduction
+• ask the ophthalmologist or their staff for a reduced rate

-• to talk to your doctor about options such as a different type of treatment
+• talk to your GP about other options such as a different type of treatment

 Learn more here about the development and quality assurance of healthdirect content.